sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 # Contents

-Acknowledgments
+<a name="ack"> Acknowledgments </>

 Overview

    What We Learned About Technologies for Social Science Research

    What We Learned About the Individuals and Organisations Developing and Supporting Technologies for Social Science Research